Veysel-Yildiz/RoR-hydropower-robust-design/README.md

 4. The required input files, including historical and synthetic streamflow records as well as project-based parameters, are already provided in the respective case study folders.
 4. Run the MATLAB script (main_CASE STUDY NAME)  of the desired case study to perform robustness analysis.
 5. The output of the robustness analysis will include a large-sized file containing parameters for both financial and streamflow scenarios and the evaluation of objective functions, energy generation, financial parameters of each alternative, and their robustness results.
-Please note that the robustness analysis for each case study was performed on a high-performance computing (HPC) system due to its computational expense.
+Please note that the robustness analysis for each case study was performed on a high-performance computing (HPC) system due to its computational cost.

 ## Post-processing the Robustness Results

-After running the robustness analysis, you can use the provided MATLAB code file, `Robustness_Metrics.m`,   for post-processing the results.
+After running the robustness analysis, you can use the provided MATLAB code file, `Robustness_Metrics.m` which is located in Post_Processing folder,  for post-processing the results.
 This file is designed to analyze and visualize the robustness results obtained from the Robustness_Analysis code.

 ## Robustness Results Repository